Rhtslib HTSlib high-throughput sequencing library as an R package

 Detection of genomic focal aberrations in high-resolution DNA copy number data

 flowcatchR is a set of tools to analyze in vivo microscopy imaging data, focused on tracking flowing blood cells.
 It guides the steps from segmentation to calculation of features, filtering out particles not of interest, providing also a set of utilities to help checking the quality of the performed operations (e.g. how good the segmentation was).
-The main novel contribution investigates the issue of tracking flowing cells such as in blood vessels, to categorize the particles in flowing, rolling and adherent.
+It allows investigating the issue of tracking flowing cells such as in blood vessels, to categorize the particles in flowing, rolling and adherent.
 This classification is applied in the study of phenomena such as hemostasis and study of thrombosis development.
 Moreover, flowcatchR presents an integrated workflow solution, based on the integration with a Shiny App and Jupyter notebooks, which is delivered alongside the package, and can enable fully reproducible bioimage analysis in the R environment.

 paxtoolsr PaxtoolsR: Access Pathways from Multiple Databases through BioPAX and Pathway Commons

-The package provides a basic set of R functions for interacting with BioPAX OWL files and the querying Pathway Commons (PC) molecular interaction data server, hosted by the Computational Biology Center at Memorial-Sloan-Kettering Cancer Center (MSKCC).
+The package provides a set of R functions for interacting with BioPAX OWL files using Paxtools and the querying Pathway Commons (PC) molecular interaction database that are hosted by the Computational Biology Center at Memorial Sloan-Kettering Cancer Center (MSKCC).

 PAA PAA (Protein Array Analyzer)